 Our advice is to always say "No thank you - please leave" and then immediately close the door.
 If the trader won't go away, tell them that you will call Suffolk Trading Standards.
 If you feel under real threat or in danger, you should contact Suffolk Police.

 No Cold Calling Zones

-No Cold Calling Zones (NCCZ's) are specific geographical areas where residents have identified that they don't want visits from unsolicited or 'cold' callers.
+No Cold Calling Zones (NCCZs) are specific geographical areas where residents have identified that they do not want visits from unsolicited or 'cold' callers.